zippoobbiz/zippoobbiz.github.io/source/_posts/BigTable.md

 The number of nodes is linearly related to performance make sure the client and BigTable are in the same zone.

+### Price
+Pay for the nodes per hour
+and the storage volumne used

+### HDD vs SSD

+SSD clusters: 2.5 TB per node
+HDD clusters: 8 TB per node